Conceptual Overview: How GenSBI is Structured#

 Validate Results: Use the Validation Guide.

-Try Examples: Explore the GenSBI-examples repository.
+Try Examples: Explore the Examples page and the GenSBI-examples repository.

 If you want to extend GenSBI or add custom components, see the Contributing Guide and the API Documentation.